RoboticCheese/gimp-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X and Windows only.
-Additional platform support is coming.
+This cookbook currently supports OS X, Windows, and Debian/Ubuntu.
+It uses the dmg, windows, and apt community cookbooks, respectively, for these platforms.

 Usage
 =====